simontorres/goodman_user_manual/user_manual/install.rst

 Installing on MacOSX
 ^^^^^^^^^^^^^^^^^^^^

-MacOS X intallation has not been fully tested.
+MacOS X installation has not been fully tested.

 .. _`virtuenvinstall`:
 Install Using Virtual Environments